mridul549/FlavR/README.md

 **User and Owner App:** Flutter, Firebase, and Bloc.

-**Server:** NodeJS, Express, MongoDB, Redis, and Firebase.
+**Server:** NodeJS, Express, MongoDB, Redis and Firebase.

 # Description of the Apps

-This section describes in detail the working of the User app, the owner app, and the Website (All three of these are still in the development phase, so there might be some bugs).
+This section decribes in detail the working of the User app, the owner app and the Website (All three of these are still in developement phase, so there might be some bugs).

-### The User app
+## The User app

-### The Owner app
+## The Owner app

-### The Website
+## The Website
-The website developed as part of the food ordering project is a comprehensive outlet management system for owners.
+The website developed as part of the food ordering project serves as a comprehensive outlet management system for owners.
 Built using **React.js**, the website offers a user-friendly interface and a range of features that facilitate efficient management of the outlet's operations.

 #### Key features